sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 Pwsh (PowerShell) is a cross-platform task automation and configuration management framework from Microsoft, consisting of a command-line shell and scripting language built on the .NET Framework.
 PowerShell provides full access to COM and WMI, enabling administrators to perform administrative tasks on both local and remote Windows systems.

-In this project, we used Pwsh to query the Synapse serverless instance.
-We extracted data related to proprietary solution, such as data access logs, user activities, and data retention policies.
+In this project, I used Pwsh to query the Synapse serverless instance.
+I extracted data related to proprietary solution, such as data access logs, user activities, and data retention policies.
 This data is essential for managing and monitoring proprietary solution in a cost-effective manner.

 <script src="https://gist.github.com/sturlabragason/e056da97409eb9fe688739b40d1c9c08.js"></script>